Caldwell is consistently ranked as a "Best College" by the U.S. News & World Report.

 The Mary Jo Rolli Codey Center is located on the Caldwell University campus.
 The center provides mental health counseling with art therapy specialization services to adults in our local community while serving as a training facility for our academic programs.
 Members of the local community can access treatment for personal growth or for mental health conditions in group and individual formats.
 Services to the local community are provided by credentialed counselors with art therapy specializations and advanced master’s students under the supervision of program faculty.

-This program is intended for professionals who already hold an M.A. in Counseling or a closely related field and who are interested in pursuing a career or specialized training in art therapy.
-Graduate art therapy courses fulfill the educational requirements for registration (ATR) as an Art Therapist through the American Art Therapy Association and licensure as a Professional Art Therapist (LPAT) in New Jersey.
+This program is intended for professionals who already hold an M.A. in Counseling or a closely related field and who are interested in pursuing a career or training in art therapy.
+Graduate art therapy courses fulfill the educational requirements for registration (ATR) as an Art Therapist through the Art Therapy Credentials Board and licensure as a Professional Art Therapist (LPAT) in New Jersey.
 Graduates will likely need additional post-graduation supervised clinical work hours in art therapy and a passing score on the ATCB's ATCBE exam to qualify for credentials in the field of art therapy in most jurisdictions or for national recognition.
 Applicants should consult the licensing laws and regulations about what is required in their jurisdiction.

 Graduate coursework is a combination of didactic and experiential teaching methods in cognitive/knowledge, psychomotor/skills, and affective/behavior and professional dispositions learning domains.
 The program requires that students complete coursework, internship experiences, and pass a comprehensive examination.